DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 Disadvantages

-• There have been few clinical trials dedicated towards testing the precise effects the Mayo Clinic Diet has on health and well-being.
-However, the clinic itself has proven the effectiveness of the diet, generating its own successful results with patients.
+- There have been few clinical trials dedicated to testing the precise effects the Mayo Clinic Diet has on health and well-being.
+However, the clinic itself has proven the effectiveness of the diet, generating its own successful results with patients[31].

 8. Raw Food Diet

-A raw food diet is described precisely what the diet entails: consumption of only raw foods.
+A raw food diet describes precisely what the diet entails: consumption of only raw foods.
 The aim of a raw food diet is almost always to increase nutritional status, lower inflammation and enhance gut health.

 Generally, a raw food diet revolves around a high intake of plant-based foods that one can safely eat raw, including fruits, leafy greens, edible roots and bulbs, sea vegetables, herbs, spices, legumes, peppers, nuts, seeds, and grains.
 Strictly cold-pressed oils are usually permitted, yet they may not have been heated over 39˚C (102˚F) during processing.
 The same can be said of oil-based supplements.

-In some versions of the diet, limited intake of raw meat and raw dairy products are permitted; however a raw food diet is typically carried out in a vegetarian or vegan manner.
+In some versions of the diet, limited intake of raw meat and raw dairy products is permitted; however, a raw food diet is typically carried out in a vegetarian or vegan manner.

 Advantages